keras-team/keras/README.md

 The `requirements.txt` file will install a CPU-only version of TensorFlow, JAX, and PyTorch.
 For GPU support, we also provide a separate `requirements-{backend}-cuda.txt` for TensorFlow, JAX, and PyTorch.
 These install all CUDA dependencies via `pip` and expect a NVIDIA driver to be pre-installed.
 We recommend a clean Python environment for each backend to avoid CUDA version mismatches.
-As an example, here is how to create a Jax GPU environment with `conda`:
+As an example, here is how to create a JAX GPU environment with `conda`:

 ```shell
 conda create -y -n keras-jax python=3.10